Coronavirus figures and developments explained.

 This article explains what vaccination coverage is and how is it calculated.

 New variants of the coronavirus are closely monitored.
-But how do we keep track of the different variants and how often they occur?
+How do we keep track of the different variants?

 CBS publishes the mortality rate based on cause of death certificates.
 What is this exactly?

-What is the reproduction number and what does 'exponential growth' mean?
-And why is the reproduction number always 2 weeks old?
-We explain it in this article.
+What exactly is the reproduction number and ‘exponential growth’?
+And why is the reproduction number two weeks old?

 The effect of 6 million vaccine doses can be seen in the number of positive tests and hospital admissions.